-shall relate to but one subject, and that shall be expressed in the title to the revision and control of Congress.
-8. No State shall, without the consent of Congress lay any duty of tonnage, except on sea-going vessels for the improvement of its rivers and harbors navigated by the said vessels; but such duties shall not confliet with any treaties of the Confederate States with foreign nations; and any surplus of revenue thus derived shall, after making such improvement, be paid into the common treasury; nor shalf any State keep troops or ships of war, in time of peace, enter into an agreement or compact with another State, or with foreign power, or engage in war, unless actually invaded, or in such imminent danger as will not admit of delay.
-But when any river divides or flows through two or more States, they may enter into compact with each other to improve the navigation thereof.
+3. No State shall, without the consent of Congress, lay any duty of tomage, except on sea-going vessels, for the improvement of its rivers and harbors navigated by the said vessels; but such duties shall not conflict with any treaties of the Confederate States with foreign nations; and any surnlus of revenue thus deinto the common treasury; nor shall any State keep treops or ships of war, in time of peace, enter into any agreement or compact with another State, or with a foreign power, or engage in war, unless actually invaded, or in such imminent danger as will not admit of delay.
+But when any river divides or flows through two or more States, they may enter into compacts with each other to improve the navigation thereof.